What causes earthquakes? The science behind why seismic events happen

 Those seismic waves are like ripples on a pond, the USGS said.

-While East Coast earthquakes are less common than their counterparts on the West Coast, they tend to be felt over a wide area, as evidenced by Friday's quake, the USGS said.
+While East Coast earthquakes are less common than their counterparts on the West Coast, they tend to be felt over a wide area, the USGS said, as evidenced by a April 2024 quake centered outside New York City that rattled much of the East Coast.
 A 4.0 magnitude quake could be felt more than 60 miles from its epicenter, the agency said.

 Will earthquakes happen more frequently?